Opinion | Pelosi said it’s fine for lawmakers to trade stocks. She’s wrong.

 She should have advocated for tighter scrutiny on congressional trading.
 Even better would be a full ban on individual stock trades for members of Congress.

-There’s a big catch to Pelosi’s “free-market economy” claim: U.S. representatives and senators have access to a lot of confidential, nonpublic information.
-Thatgives them an unfair advantage in trading.
+There’s a big catch to Ms. Pelosi’s “free-market economy” claim: U.S. representatives and senators have access to a lot of confidential, nonpublic information.
+That gives them an unfair advantage in trading.

 Walter Shaub, former director of the U.S. Office of Government Ethics, put it this way in a tweet: “It’s a ridiculous comment!
 She might as well have said ‘let them eat cake.’
 Sure, it’s a free-market economy.
 But your average schmuck doesn’t get confidential briefings from government experts chock full of nonpublic information directly related to the price of stocks.”